Lucky-victory/rtfhack/README.md

 ## Where we deployed to/contract details

-We created and deployed our smart contracts on the Solana Devnet chain.
+We created and deployed our smart contracts on the Ready to Fight Chain.

-### Solana Devnet
+### Ready to Fight Chain

-GreenspaceDAO program - 3oAwHdjpEYojMcTe5qvSTFPWM5voXm7AMXrXxD4cfJLF - [View on Solana Devnet](https://explorer.solana.com/address/3oAwHdjpEYojMcTe5qvSTFPWM5voXm7AMXrXxD4cfJLF?cluster=devnet)
+GreenspaceDAO program - 3oAwHdjpEYojMcTe5qvSTFPWM5voXm7AMXrXxD4cfJLF - [View on Ready to Fight Chain](https://explorer.solana.com/address/3oAwHdjpEYojMcTe5qvSTFPWM5voXm7AMXrXxD4cfJLF?cluster=devnet)